 Recognizing these potential problems, I developed a simple approach to address each of them.

 Update: My wife and I now save about 70% of our income.
 It helps that our mortgage is paid off and we live a modest lifestyle compared to our income.
-I’ve also switched to Personal Capital’s free financial dashboard to manage everything from spending to our investments.
+I’ve also switched to Empower’s free financial dashboard to manage everything from spending to our investments.

 How much money should you save?
 There’s no one right answer to that question.
 The goal is to achieve a reasonable balance between enjoying today and saving for tomorrow.
 For me that once meant saving between 10% and 20% of gross income.
 I view 10% as the absolute minimum goal and 20% as ideal for most individuals and families.